The key is deciding what kind of experience you want to create, and meshing your expectations with your family's.

 It helps to make these fantasies conscious, so we can let go of them without guilt.
 I find I have to remind myself repeatedly throughout the holiday season that my happy mood and time with my kids are much more important than my vision of all I could “give” them – even the educational, values-laden experiences.

 Media images of the “perfect” holidays can be discouraging, since real life never looks like that.
-Reducing TV time during the holidays can reduce that pressure, and give you more time for family games and connecting.
+Reducing TV and screen time during the holidays can reduce that pressure, and give you more time for family games and connecting.

 So let go of perfection, and find ways to nurture yourself so you have the energy to be fully present.
 Go for long walks outdoors, take hot baths, work out, do yoga, trade massages with your partner, cook good wholesome food.
 The more full you feel inside, body and soul, the less you’ll need to pursue the holiday frenzy.